 After triumphantly entering Jerusalem the day prior, Jesus and his disciples return to the village of Bethany to stay the night.
-The next morning, they get up and return to the city.
+The next morning, they get up and return to the city (it’s only about a mile west of Bethany, an easy commute).
 They’ll be there most of the day.
 We aren’t given a ton of detail.
 What we do know reveals a side of Jesus that we don’t always see.
 A harmony of all four Gospel accounts of Monday’s events can be found here.

 Jesus does two things that we know of.
 Early in the morning, on the way into the city, he curses a fig tree because it doesn’t have any fruit on it and he was hungry.
 Later that day, he clears the temple in a fit of righteous anger.
 This grouchy combination can be attributed to a couple factors–his God-natured zeal and his human-natured stress feeling the pressure.

 This struggle (if we can call it that) between his complete deity and his complete humanity will be evident the entire Holy Week.
 No one else can relate to being 100% God and 100% man.
 So it’s hard to empathize.
 What we do know is this–if Jesus ever had a case of the Mondays, it was today.

 The account of the fig tree is found in Matthew and Mark.
 Here’s how Mark recorded the incident:

 “On the following day, when they came from Bethany, he was hungry.
 And seeing in the distance a fig tree in leaf, he went to see if he could find anything on it.
 When he came to it, he found nothing but leaves, for it was not the season for figs. And he said to it, ‘May no one ever eat fruit from you again.’
 And his disciples heard it.”
 (Mark 11:12-14)

 Matthew adds that the fig tree withered at once.